 A phone interview is conducted to ensure this is the right fit for the family, both timing wise and health wise for the child.
 The POP team then places the family on a list with open dates.
 A vetted breeder contacts POP once a litter of puppies becomes available.
 The POP experience is confirmed and the breeder, POP staff & family either meet at the family’s home or the breeder’s house depending on the arrangement.

-Yes, POP is FREE to all families who have a child or children with health challenges.
+Yes, POP is at no cost to all families who have a child or children with health challenges.

 POP is a very small organization so, please know that emails may not be responded to right away.
 For the safety of the puppies (also a vulnerable population), not all households will be eligible for puppy visits.